bsv-blockchain/script-wizard/README.md

 ## 🎯 How to Use

+### Basic Debugging
 1. **Enter Scripts**: Input your unlocking script and locking script
 2. **Initialize**: Click "Initialize Execution" to prepare the script for debugging
 3. **Step Through**: Use "Next Step" to execute instructions one at a time
+4. **Run Mode**: Click "Run" to execute continuously until completion or breakpoint
-4. **Monitor Stack**: Watch how the stack changes with each operation
+5. **Monitor Stack**: Watch how the stack changes with each operation
-5. **Share**: Use the "Share Script" button to generate a shareable URL
+6. **Share**: Use the "Share Script" button to generate a shareable URL

+### Advanced Features
+- **Setting Breakpoints**: Click the circle icon next to any instruction to toggle a breakpoint
+- **OP_NOP69 Breakpoints**: Insert `OP_NOP69` in your script to create automatic breakpoints
+- **Next Breakpoint**: Jump directly to the next breakpoint without executing all instructions
+- **Error Handling**: Run mode will automatically stop on execution errors and show details

 ## 📋 Example Scripts